Amonix: History

+History

 Amonix was founded in 1989 by CPV solar technology developer, Vahan Garboushian, its current chief executive officer and chairman of the board of directors.
 Sewang Yoon who developed high efficiency silicon back junction solar cell for HCPV application was co-founder of Amonix.
 The company began research and development of large-scale CPV solar power systems for the electric utility industry in 1990.
 Since then Amonix has developed seven generations of progressively advancing CPV solar power systems.

 In 1994, the company won R&D Magazine's R&D 100 award for silicon solar cell performance with record conversion efficiency.
 According to the Department of Energy, Amonix developed the world's most efficient silicon solar cell in 2005, achieving a sunlight-to electricity conversion efficiency of 27.6 percent, which still holds the world record for efficiency of an augmented multi-sun silicon cell.

 In 2007, the company began incorporating multijunction solar cell technology originally developed for the space industry into its modular design.
 The system contains several photovoltaic solar cells which are combined to boost power production even further.
 Once connected the cells become modules that can be combined into arrays to provide increasing levels of solar power.
 Amonix has achieved a world record 34.9% outdoor efficiency and 36.2% peak efficiency in its modules.

 Amonix opened its 78,000 sqft headquarters in Seal Beach, Cal., in 2008.
 In December 2009 the company acquired Sunworks Solar LLC, a solar manufacturing plant developer.
 Sunworks' co-founder and chief executive officer, Brian Robertson, became Amonix CEO as part of the restructuring.